 Ceramco sails triumphantly into Auckland Harbour in the next leg, second on line and first on corrected time |

 Ceramco was sold to a Californian surgeon after the Whitbread race, and was based for a decade at Marina del Rey in Los Angeles.
 Her sparse racing interior was refitted by the owner for cruising, who renamed her Winterhawk and raced her with a professional crew for 20 years, first out of California and later from Newport, Rhode Island.
-She raced in the 1984, 1986 and 1988 editions of the Clipper/Kenwood Cup - her rating increasing to 63.8ft for 1986 but dropping to 61.51ft for 1988 (possibly benefiting from an age allowance).
-That helped Winterhawk to achieve her most notable result that year, with a third place in Class A (and 19th overall).
+She raced in the 1984, 1986 and 1988 editions of the Clipper/Kenwood Cup - her rating increasing from 63.2ft to 63.8ft in 1986 but dropping to 61.51ft for 1988 (possibly benefiting from an age allowance).
+That helped Winterhawk to achieve her most notable result that year, with a third place in Class A (and 19th overall). |

-Winterhawk during the 1984 Clipper Cup (photo John Malitte/Sea Spray) |
+Winterhawk during the 1984 Clipper Cup (photo John Malitte/Sea Spray)

 Winterhawk seen here in a Maxi race to leeward of Boomerang and Nirvana, with Sorcery and Ondine close behind (photo Facebook) |

-Dianne Masters bought Ceramco in 2005, by which time she had reverted to her original name (giving life to a company name that disappeared from the New Zealand business scene in about 1989).
+Dianne Masters bought Ceramco in 2005, by which time she had reverted to her original name (giving new life to a company name that disappeared from the New Zealand business scene in about 1989).
 Ceramco later competed in the 2013 Rolex Big Boat series (held in the US Virgin Islands), where she featured as one of the fleet's most historic entries.
 The crew paid homage to Blake when sporting red socks during a day of competition, as a nod to his famous lucky charm from the 1995 and 2000 America's Cup regattas.

 Masters commented during the regatta about her famous yacht - “This was the first boat built with a favourable design to surf the big waves in the Southern Ocean.
 We need at least 20 to 25 knots of wind and then we’re untouchable.
 In light winds like this, we don’t have a chance of winning, but we’re all having a great time".
 Indeed, in the relatively moderate breezes, she had to settle for eighth place.